OsamaAbuSitta/XTinyLog/Readme.md

 ## Configuration
 You can access log configuration by using XLog.Log.Config which contains :
 - Config.LogDirectory 		:  default value "C:\"
-- ApplicationName 		:  default value "MM yyyy"
+- ApplicationName 		:  default value month date with the following format "MM yyyy"
-- MaxFileSize 			:  default value 1,000 Kilo Bytes
+- MaxFileSize 			:  default value 1,000 KB
 - FileName  			:  default value "dd MM yyyy.html"

 - Log file path
 "{Config.LogDirectory}\{Config.ApplicationName}\{fileName}.html"
-* LogDirectory, ApplicationName and should be a valid system file name, can't contains "\/:*?"<>|"
+* LogDirectory, ApplicationName and FileName should be a valid system file name, can't contains "\/:*?"<>|"

 ## Configuration and Instance
 - XTinyLog.XLog is a singleton and factory for log instance, if you have multiple instance or different log configuration , you can use a specific instance as